sergiu-terman/labs/md/lab1/README.md

 Change arbitrary the initial rule and observe the differences.

 *Maybe you can find a new interesting pattern for Bunica's covor*

+###### Bonus point
+Make your program in a way that it would be easy to change the number of pixels rendered for every cell.
+For instance my cell is 1 x 1 pixels.
+And by changing one or two variables my cell would change to 5 x 5 pixels.